j1an5/workers-oauth-provider-forgbot/README.md

   // but if provided, the OAuthProvider will implement this endpoint to allow dynamic client
   // registration.
   clientRegistrationEndpoint: "https://example.com/oauth/register",

+  // OAuth 2.1 supports single-use refresh tokens.
+By default, this is disabled for backwards
+  // compatibility.
+Set to true if you want strict OAuth 2.1 compliant behavior where refresh
+  // tokens are single-use and a new refresh token is issued with each refresh.
+  strictOAuth21RefreshTokens: false,
 });

 // The OAuthProivder will pass through HTTP requests to this function if they aren't API requests